 It is important to work with a law firm that will vigorously challenge any claims that the negligence of you or your loved one caused you to suffer dog bite injuries.

 How Can a Virginia Dog Bite Lawyer Help You?

 At Marks & Harrison, we work with a team of highly experienced investigators who can establish how and why your dog bite occurred.
 In particular, we can compile evidence that includes:

 - Surveillance video footage

 We can also consult with experts who will allow us to determine the extent to which a dog bite has impacted your life, including calculating your past and future medical expenses and the affect on your ability to earn income.

 Our goal will be to build the strongest case possible, giving us leverage in negotiations with the insurance company and allowing us to be prepared to take your case to court (if needed).

 The bottom line: We can take care of every legal aspect of your case and fight for a full and fair financial recovery for you, while you can focus on healing from a painful and traumatic experience.

 Contact a Richmond Dog Bite Attorney Today

 The experienced dog bite lawyers of Marks & Harrison are ready to go to work for you right away.
 We serve dog bite victims and their families in Richmond, VA and from offices throughout Virginia.
+Our Virginia dog bite injury lawyers have helped our clients with dog bite settlements for years.
 Simply call or reach us online today and let us get started on pursuing the compensation you deserve.